Stoquasticity is not enough: towards a sharper diagnostic for Quantum Monte Carlo simulability: Computational state graphs and fundamental cycles

-It has been shown, in prior work \cite{Barash_2024,Babakhani_2025}, that a QMC for spin-$1/2$ and higher spin $S>1/2$ systems can be entirely generate via the fundamental cycle generators of a Hamiltonian.
-In the following sections, we will show that we can define cost functions using the weights of the fundamental cycles to address quantify the severity of the QMC sign-problem in spin systems.
-This work is focused on addressing the sign-problem for known spin-$1/2$ systems, but the methods outlined can be easily extended to higher spin systems.
+It has been shown, in prior work \cite{Barash_2024,Babakhani_2025}, that QMC for spin-$1/2$ and higher-spin ($S>1/2$) systems can be entirely generated via the fundamental cycle generators of a Hamiltonian.
+In the following sections, we will show that we can define cost functions using the weights of the fundamental cycles to quantify the severity of the QMC sign problem in spin systems.
+This work is focused on addressing the sign problem for known spin-$1/2$ systems, but the methods outlined can be easily extended to higher-spin systems.